Attraction 13 / 57

 Stained-glass windows

-The plans for Sainte-Chapelle are attributed to Pierre de Montreuil, who had also created designs for Saint-Denis and part of the Notre-Dame Cathedral.
+The plans for Sainte-Chapelle are attributed to Pierre de Montreuil, who had also created designs for the Saint-Denis Basilica and part of the Notre-Dame Cathedral.
 Groundbreaking occurred in 1242 and the chapel was completed in an amazing six years time.

-Considered a perfect example of the Rayonnant style of Gothic architecture (common in France), Saint-Chapelle is 36 m long, 17 m wide, and 42.5 m high (118 x 56 x 139 ft).
+Considered a perfect example of the Rayonnant style of Gothic architecture (common in France), Sainte-Chapelle measures 36 meters long, 17 meters wide, and 42.5 meters high (118 x 56 x 139 ft.).
 It has a single nave, culminating in a chevet with seven panels.
-Outside, you’ll find heavy buttresses at the base, contrasting
+Outside, you’ll find heavy buttresses at the base, contrasting with a much lighter feeling throughout the upper parts.
+The slate roof is topped by a 33-meter-high (108 ft.) cedar spire that was crafted in the nineteenth century, but is an exact replica of the fifteenth-century spire that previously sat atop the chapel.

-Saint-Chapelle suffered much damage during the French Revolution.
+Sainte-Chapelle suffered much damage during the French Revolution.
 Some parts of the chapel – like furniture and stalls – disappeared altogether, the organ was moved elsewhere, and the precious relics were scattered, some never to be found again.
 The ones that were recovered are now housed at Notre-Dame.

 The Upper Chapel

-Upper Chapel
+Altar, Upper Chapel

 Lower Chapel